SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/join.md

 ## Join

 The CBP dataset uses FIPS to identify U.S. counties and NAICS codes to identify types of industry.
 The ACS dataset also uses FIPS for counties but uses industry sectors instead of NAICS codes.
-The sectors are broader than the NAICS codes; with multiple NAICS codes representing a single industry sector.
-To combine the two datasets, we need to relate the NAICS codes to the industry sector.
+The sectors are broader than the NAICS codes; with multiple NAICS codes representing a single industry sector. {:.notes}

+To combine the ACS and CBP datasets, we need to relate the NAICS codes to the industry sector.

 ===